A quick and easy way to save on heating costs and conserve energy is by insulating your hot water pipes.

 - Pipe insulation tape (acrylic or duct tape) or cable ties to secure the pipe sleeves or aluminum foil tape or wire to secure the pipe sleeves or aluminum foil tape or wire to secure the fiberglass pipe wrap

 - Gloves, long sleeves and pants if using fiberglass pipe wrap

 Steps for insulating pipes:

 - Measure.
-Starting at the water heater, measure all accessible hot water pipes to determine the lengths of insulation needed.
-Insulating the first 3 feet of pipe from the water heater is especially important.
+Starting at the water heater, measure all accessible hot water pipes to determine the lengths of pipe insulation needed.
+Insulating the first three feet of pipe from the water heater is especially important.